eehyo/HAR-EFNet/README.md

 # HAR-EFNet: Human Activity Recognition with ECDF Feature Network

-## Introduction

 This project implements a Human Activity Recognition (HAR) system using ECDF-based feature prediction for representation learning.
 The system is designed to recognize 12 distinct human activities from IMU sensor data using a two-stage training pipeline:

-1. Encoder Training (Supervised Regression)
+**1. Encoder Training (Supervised Regression)**

-A neural encoder is trained to predict 234-dimensional ECDF (Empirical Cumulative Distribution Function) features from raw IMU signals using MSE loss.
+A neural encoder is trained to predict ECDF (Empirical Cumulative Distribution Function) features derived from raw 9-channel IMU time-series data.
+The model learns to regress a structured [3×78] feature vector (78 features per axis) using MSE loss.

-2. Activity Classification
+**2. Activity Classification**

-After training, the encoder is used as a fixed feature extractor.
-A separate classifier is then trained on top of the predicted ECDF features to recognize 12 distinct human activities.
+After training, the encoder is frozen and used as a feature extractor.
+A lightweight classifier is then trained on top of the predicted ECDF features to perform multi-class classification across 12 activity classes.

+---

 ## Project Structure
 ```